Bruno Ecuele Manga: International career

-Born in Libreville, Gabon, Ecuele Manga was called up by Gabon in 2006.In 2012, he played in all 4 national team matches at the 2012 Africa Cup of Nations.
+Ecuele Manga was first called up by Gabon in 2006.
+In 2012, he played in all four national team matches at the Africa Cup of Nations.
 As a result, Gabon reached the quarterfinals.
-In July 2012, Ecuele Manga represented Gabon at the 2012 Olympic Games held in London.
+In July 2012, Ecuele Manga represented Gabon at the Olympic Games in London.
 However, they were eliminated in the group stage.

+In 2018, he was called up to Gabon's squad for the King's Cup tournament hosted in Thailand.
+Gabon reached the semi-final but then lost to Thailand on penalty shootout; However, they won against United Arab Emirates on the third place play-off.

+On 9 September 2025, he earned his 113th international cap in a goalless draw against Ivory Coast during the 2026 World Cup qualification, becoming Gabon's most capped player and breaking the previous record held by Didier Ovono.